GEORGE THOMAS CONDREY III

 in the choir.

 In early July Tommy left his new bride and his family for the trip to South Vietnam where on July 13, 1967 he joined the 281st Assault Helicopter Company.
 His initial assignment was with the Bandit Platoon in support of the 5th Special Forces and Project Delta, where he became a highly skilled and respected Aircraft Commander.
-Tommy was a natural leader and was held in high esteem by his fellow crew members and his superiors.
-He earned the respect of all, and was a friend to all.
+Tommy, natural leader, was held in high esteem by his fellow crew members and his superiors.
+He earned the respect of everyone, and was a friend to all.
 In war, there are individuals who are "go to" leaders that can be called on to perform difficult missions; in the 281st, there were several such men.
 However, Tommy was at the top of this list and was always ready and willing to do more than was expected.

 Special Forces Long Range Reconnaissance Team (LRRP) that was